ElvisAns/webflow_local_bridge/readme.md

 ## Installation

+Prequesites :
+- Node and NPM Installed (Preferably Node 20+)
+- A webflow account

 To install the project, follow these steps:

-1. Clone the repository to your local machine `git clone https://github.com/ElvisAns/webflow_local_bridge local_bridge` or download the latest release https://github.com/ElvisAns/webflow_local_bridge/releases
+1. Clone the repository to your local machine `git clone https://github.com/ElvisAns/webflow_local_bridge local_bridge.git` or download the latest release https://github.com/ElvisAns/webflow_local_bridge/releases
 2. Cd to the project folder `cd local_bridge`
 3. Install dependencies by running `npm install`.
 4. Change your Site ID, Client ID and Client Secret inside the `user.config.cjs` file (You can see your webflow site ID at the general settings of the site and the Client ID/Client Secret from the custom app tab).
 When you dont have a custom app with Client ID and Client Secret, just fill the Site ID and just leave the Client ID and Client Secret empty.